 This option is especially useful if you've just installed Commander or if you've just added a managed system to Commander and there is no historical data.

 Current Location: Use the tree to narrow down the set of VMs that are compared (for example, choose a cloud account or your Production infrastructure).
 You can only use GCP as the Current Location with the Projected cost model.

 Projected Destination: Use the tree to choose a projected destination for cost calculation.
 You can choose from:

 - Infrastructure: Use the Infrastructure view to choose a location in one of your connected cloud accounts.

 For public cloud destinations, you must navigate down to the Region level.
 If you're not sure which region to select, select the one closest to you geographically.

 If the current location is on AWS, this difference may be significant, because t2 instance types on AWS can provide a significant discount.
 It's a good idea to examine the per-VM costs in the VM Costs to Date table at the bottom of the report.

-- Deployed: Use the Deployed view to choose a location in one of your connected managed systems.
-Cost models targeting the Infrastructure view always take precedence over cost models targeting the Deployed view.
+- Applications: Use the Applications view to choose a location in one of your connected managed systems.
+Cost models targeting the Infrastructure view always take precedence over cost models targeting the Applications view.

-You can't select a public cloud from the Deployed tree, because the region can't be determined from the Deployed view targets.
+You can't select a public cloud from the Applications tree, because the region can't be determined from the Applications view targets.